-The individual has a lease or The consumer or legal decision maker signs a lease agreement when the decision has been made to move into other legally enforceable the facility.
-The lease follows ND landlord tenant laws. agreement providing similar Supporting Documentation: protections Lease Agreement At the site visit it was observed the units are private with lockable doors.
+L The individual has a lease or The consumer or legal decision maker signs a lease agreement when the decision has been made to move into other legally enforceable the facility.
+The lease follows ND landlord tenant laws. agreement providing similar Supporting Documentation: protections · Settings Experience Interviews · Lease Agreement At the site visit it was observed the units are private with lockable doors.
 The Medicaid consumers will have a private unit.
 The consumer had pictures on the wall and unit was furnished according to the desire of the consumer or The individual has privacy in their family.
-The consumer is encouraged to decorate their apartment to reflect personal taste, hobbies, and unit including lockable doors, interest. choice or roommates and Supporting Documentation: freedom to furnish or decorate Resident Handbook unit Lease Agreement Site Visit and Observation by state staff Survey with consumer and legal decision maker Pictures on file The individual controls his/her Work together to plan meals with the consumer's living in the home. own schedule including access to Food available at any time food at all times Alternative meal choices available Overnight guests allowed and there are no designated visiting hours.
-The individual can have visitors at any time Resident Handbook Survey with consumer and legal decision maker The setting is in a residential area of Bismarck near a school.
-The estating is physically The setting is ADA accessible.
-The setting is physically Supporting Documentation: accessible Site Visit and Observation by state employees Pictures on file
+The consumer is encouraged to decorate their apartment to reflect personal taste, hobbies, and unit including lockable doors, interest. choice or roommates and Supporting Documentation: freedom to furnish or decorate · Resident Handbook unit · Lease Agreement · Site Visit and Observation by state staff · Settings Experience Interviews · Pictures on file The individual controls his/her Care plan meetings to discuss the individual's preferences own schedule including access to Food available at any time food at all times Alternative meal choices available Overnight guests allowed and there are no designated visiting hours.
+The individual can have visitors Supporting Documentation: at any time · Resident Handbook · Settings Experience Interviews The setting is in a residential area of Bismarck.
+The setting is physically The setting is ADA accessible. accessible Supporting Documentation: accessible · Site Visit and Observation by state employees · Pictures on file